-Essential Components A) Knowledge of Interventions: B) Intervention planning: C) Skills: D) Intervention Implementation: E) Progress evaluation: Possesses and applies superior knowledge of scientific, theoretical, and contextual bases of intervention and Sets professional standards for specifying relationships between case conceptualization and intervention planning Exceptional integration of common factor skills, technical skills, and judgment.
-Serves as a model for advanced practitioners in maintaining both fidelity to empirical treatment models and flexibility in adapting to client needs Incorporates appropriate outcome measures across multiple clients and provides empirical summary of client improvement.
-Via accumulated outcome data is able to specify differential treatment effectiveness based on exhibits advanced knowledge of the value of evidencebased practice and it's basis within in scientific psychology. client characteristics, diversity status, and other parameters in a manner that leads to modifications in treatment, as needed.
+Essential A) Knowledge of B) Intervention C) Skills: D) Intervention E) Progress evaluation: Components Interventions: planning: Implementation: Exceptional Incorporates appropriate outcome Possesses and Sets professional integration of Serves as a model for measures across multiple clients applies superior standards for common factor skills, advanced and provides empirical summary knowledge of specifying technical skills, and practitioners in of client improvement. scientific, relationships between judgment. maintaining both theoretical, and case fidelity to empirical Via accumulated outcome data is contextual bases of conceptualization and treatment models and able to specify differential intervention and intervention planning flexibility in adapting treatment effectiveness based on exhibits advanced to client needs client characteristics, diversity knowledge of the value of evidence- based practice and it's basis within in scientific psychology. status, and other parameters in a manner that leads to modifications in treatment, as needed.
 Behavioral Anchor Actively engages in the creation of evidence-based interventions from pilot stage to formal recognition in the literature of the value of the created interventions.
 Establishes validated protocols for specifying relationships between client variables and intervention strategies.
 Demonstrates and teaches others sophisticated and highly advanced skills, such as empathic listening, framing problems, with particularly difficult patients.
-Is sought after by advanced practitioners to model evidencebased treatments and to explain the rationale for adaptations made to such to meet needs of specific clients.
+Is sought after by advanced practitioners to model evidence-based treatments and to explain the rationale for adaptations made to such to meet needs of specific clients.
 Demonstrates skilled knowledge of methods to examine intervention outcomes, consistently utilizes outcomes in practice and is sought by peers for guidance Demonstrates sound understanding of methods to examine intervention outcomes